ztstar/MindfulMirror/readme.md

 ## Mindful Mirror
-This is the Mindful Mirror's website.
+This is Mindful Mirror's website.